-Principal Damaging Diseases /Declines
+Principal Damaging Diseases/Declines

 Damage Agent Acres

 Root Disease Est. > 8,000,000

 Dwarf Mistletoe Est. > 2,500,000

-Needle Disease > 16,000
+Needle Disease > 5,000

 Subalpine fir Mortality > 24,000

-Aspen Decline/ mortality > 1,500
+Aspen Decline/ mortality > 3,000

 Notes on Aerial Detection Surveys

-A total of 26.0 million acres were surveyed in Idaho in 2013, compared to 26.4 million acres in 2012.
-It is important to remember that trees attacked by bark beetles do not usually change color until the following year, so mortality observed in 2013 actually represents trees that were attacked in 2012.
+A total of 25.4 million acres were surveyed in Idaho in 2014, compared to 26.0 million acres in 2013.
+It is important to remember that trees attacked by bark beetles do not usually change color until the following year, so mortality observed in 2014 actually represents trees that were attacked in 2013.

 Idaho's forests are also significantly impacted by diseases, but not all diseases are easily detected from the air.
-With the exception of foliar diseases. most forest diseases are not well represented by aerial detection surveys.
-Root diseases are very common in northern Idaho, affecting over 8 million acres, with most mortality occurring in Douglas-fir, grand fir, and subalpine fir.
-Root diseases are less common in the drier forests of southern Idaho.
+With the exception of foliar diseases, most forest diseases are not well represented by aerial detection surveys.
+Root diseases are very common in northern Idaho, affecting over 8 million acres, with most mortality occurring in Douglas-fir, grand fir, and subalpine fir in northern Idaho.
 Dwarf mistletoes infect over 2.5 million acres of forest statewide.
-These parasites are common on many conifer species, but are especially damaging on western larch, Douglas-fir, lodgepole pine and ponderosa pine.
-White pine blister rust is widespread throughout the range of western white pine, whitebark and limber pines, and infects millions of trees, though an acreage estimate would be difficult to determine.
+These parasites are especially damaging on western larch, Douglas-fir, lodgepole pine and ponderosa pine.
+White pine blister rust is widespread throughout the range of western white pine, whitebark and limber pines, affecting millions of trees, though an acreage estimate would be difficult to determine.

 Key Forest Insect Issues in Idaho

 Mountain pine beetle continues to kill susceptible lodgepole, whitebark, and limber pines across the state.
 Many stands are of a susceptible size, age and density that are favorable for bark beetle attack.
 Overall the acreage of pines killed has decreased over the last several years.
-In 2013, the acreage of lodgepole pine killed was 298,380 acres compared to 663,869 acres in 2012.
+In 2014, the acreage of lodgepole pine damaged was over 278,000 acres compared to more than 283,000 acres in 2013.
 In some areas, the decrease is due to host depletion.
-Mountain pine beetle is causing mortality in ponderosa pine in the lower Salmon River valley within the Nez Perce and Payette National Forests.
-The acreage of impacted ponderosa pine decreased dramatically to just over 2,000 acres.
-In 2012, 50,000 acres of mortality was mapped.
+Mountain pine beetle is causing mortality in ponderosa pine in the Salmon River valley within the Lemhi and Idaho Counties.
+The acreage of impacted ponderosa pine increased somewhat to approximately 6,600 acres.
+In 2013, just over 2,000 acres of mortality was mapped.
 Link to USFS publication: